oscar-stack/vagrant-bolt/README.md

 The `--updateinventory` flag will regenerate the inventory file from the active running machines, however it defaults to being off.
 In the example above, the inventory file will be updated prior to running the task.

-All parameters execpt for the `-u` will be passed to bolt, so a bolt command like the exaple below can be run.
+All arguments except for the `-u` will be passed to bolt, so a bolt command like the exaple below can be run.

 ~~~
 vagrant bolt command run 'date' -n agent,master